 The bathroom isn’t the only place you can use sensor lights.

 “Many of my clients will make the light in their walk-in pantry a sensor light — it means you don’t have to fumble for a switch when you have your hands full with groceries.
 And I always recommend having the garage light on a sensor.”

 Think about convenience and where you would want your lights to switch on automatically.
 Perhaps inside your wardrobe is another area?

 About On Point Electrical

-On Point Electrical is a Canberra based electrical company that specialises in architectural and bespoke homes.
-They pride itself on outstanding customer service and quality work.
+On Point Electrical is a Canberra-based electrical company that specialises in architectural and bespoke homes.
+They pride themselves on outstanding customer service and quality work.
 Check out their website for more about their services or connect with them on Instagram.